 - Saturated fats IMPROVE YOUR IMMUNE SYSTEM because your white blood cells need adequate amounts of saturated fat to properly recognise and destroy foreign invaders like viruses, bacteria, and fungi.

 - Saturated fat PROTECTS OUR DIGESTIVE TRACT due to its antimicrobial properties that protect us against harmful microorganisms.

 - We have now seen that our blood vessels become damaged due to the irritation caused by free radicals or because the vessels are structurally weak – BTW the biggest culprit being a high-carb diet.
 When the body recognizes that blood vessels are damaged cholesterol is sent to REPAIR THE BLOOD VESSEL DAMAGE.

 - Just like saturated fats, cholesterol is also responsible for creating STRONG CELL MEMBRANES.
 Diet high in omega-6 oils or vegetable oils tends to weaken your cellular walls. cholesterol is sent to these tissues to give its structural integrity.

 - Cholesterol is the building block of many critical hormones.
 Contrary to what we have been told, cholesterol is actually a fundamental BUILDING BLOCK FOR ESSENTIAL HORMONES that help us deal with stress and protect us against cancer and heart disease.
-It is also vital to the PRODUCTION OF SEX HORMONES like oestrogen, testosterone, oestrogen and progesterone.
+It is also vital to the PRODUCTION OF SEX HORMONES like estrogen, testosterone, estrogen, and progesterone.

 - Cholesterol allows our bodies to ABSORB VITAMIN D. Vitamin D is an essential fat-soluble vitamin needed for healthy bones, a healthy nervous system, insulin production, reproduction, the immune system, proper growth, mineral metabolism, and muscle tone.